 Operation of the jury system.-Judge Harry E. Watkins a member of the Conference Committee on the Operation of the Jury System, presented a progress report covering the work of the committee during the past year.
-He stated that very little had been accomplished toward the enactment of legislation covering the recommendations of the Conference, and urged that the Conference reaffirm its previous position with respect to legislation which had been proposed in the Conference.
+He stated that very little had been accomplished toward the enactment of legislation covering the recommendations of the Conference, and urged that the Conference reaffirm its previous position with respect to legislation which had been proposed in the Congress which, if enacted, would be in accord with the views of the Conference.